fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/life & learning/core-values.md

 ## Observations

 As a manager or mentor, I always conduct a values exercise with the people I support.
-During these exercises, I’ve made many different observations.
+During these exercises, I've made many different observations.

-One observation I've consistently had is that before even starting the work, most individuals don’t value the concept of values and find it meaningless.
+One observation I've consistently had is that before even starting the work, most individuals don't value the concept of values and find it meaningless.
 Individuals are both unwilling to have their personal space entered and believe that the results will not mean anything.

 The common point among those who think this is a fear of wrongly defining the concept of values and a worry that environmental factors are required for values to emerge in the work's outcome.

-Another observation during the process is that individuals often select values they don’t currently have but somehow desire to have when initially choosing their values.
+Another observation during the process is that individuals often select values they don't currently have but somehow desire to have when initially choosing their values.
 Participants shared that the reason for this selection is a need or deficiency.

 My final observation is that I have been able to achieve the results I aimed for with the work.

 The purpose of this exercise is to create small movements in the individual's brain.
 To ensure they use their own brains instead of autopilot when making decisions or choices.
-It also enables a review of one’s relationship with oneself.
+It also enables a review of one's relationship with oneself.

 Therefore, I say that **values exercises** are an awareness exercise everyone should do.